If you’ve gotten in trouble behind the wheel in Nevada, you could be ordered by the court to file for an SR-22.

 - Driving without insurance.

+You’ll need an SR-22 if you want your license reinstated in Nevada.
 Even if your license is not suspended or revoked, you may need an SR-22 if you’re caught driving without insurance.

 What if I don’t have a car or license?